mendersoftware/mender-docs/01.Get-started/04.Deploy-a-container-update/docs.md

 * *[Docker Compose Update Module](../../06.Artifact-creation/01.Create-an-Artifact/10.Docker-Compose)* provides an interface for deploying container workloads managed by Docker Compose.

-You can explore other types of updates available by extending the Mender client in the
+You can explore other types of updates available by extending the Mender Client in the
 [Update Modules category in the Mender Hub community platform](https://hub.mender.io/c/update-modules/13?target=_blank).